 - Canada Emergency Business Account Program - Small businesses may apply for an interest-free loan of up to $40,000 through the $25 billion established for this program and purpose. - The funding is targeted to small businesses and not-for profits to help cover their operating costs during a period where their revenues have been temporarily reduced due to the economic fallout from the COVID-19 virus. - This will better position the applicants to quickly return to providing services to their communities and to creating employment. - The applications must be made through the applicants existing financial institution. - To qualify, each applicant must demonstrate that they paid between $50,000 to $1 million in total payroll in 2019.
 Repaying the loan in full prior to December 31, 2022 will result in loan forgiveness of 25 percent of the loan being repaid, subject to a cap of $10,000. - On May 19th, there has was an expansion of eligibility to reach more business owners, such as sole proprietors receiving income directly from their businesses, businesses that rely on contractors, and family-owned corporations that pay employees through dividends rather than payroll.
 For applicants with payroll lower than $20K would need a business operating account at a participating financial institution, a Canada Revenue Agency business number, and to have filed in 2018 or 2019 tax return, and eligible non-deferrable expenses between $40,000 and $1.5 million; eligible non-deferrable expenses could include costs such as rent, property taxes, utilities, and insurance. - On June 15, 2020, the government announced that beginning June 19, 2020, eligibility for the CEBA will be expanded to allow more small businesses access to the program.
 This announcement allows small businesses with payroll under $20,000 in the 2019 calendar year to now be eligible for the CEBA.
 To qualify under the expanded eligibility rules, CEBA applicants with payroll lower than $20,000 will need: A business operating account at a participating financial institution; A Canada Revenue Agency business number; A 2018 or 2019 tax return; and Eligible non-deferrable expenses of between $40,000 and $1.5 million.
 On Thursday, June 18, 2020, the Government announced the application process for eligible businesses under the expanded rules will not open on June 19th; no new date has yet been released.

 - Small and Medium Enterprise Loan and Guarantee Program - Small and medium-sized businesses can get support through a new program that brings BDC together with financial institutions to co-lend term loans to these businesses for their operational cash flow requirements.
 Eligible businesses may obtain incremental credit amounts up to $6.25 million.
 BDC provides 80 percent and a financial institution provides the remaining 20 percent. - EDC will also provide guarantees to financial institutions so that they can issue new operating credit and cash flow term loans of up to $6.25 million to small and medium-sized businesses, as a result of a new domestic mandate enhancing EDC’s role in supporting Canadian businesses through COVID-19 crisis.
-These loans will be 80 percent guaranteed by EDC, to be repaid within one year. - Eligible companies could obtain up to $12.5 million through these two lending streams. - Applications must be made and can only be adjudicated through the existing bank or other authorized financial institution with whom the applicant has an existing banking relationship with.
+These loans will be 80 percent guaranteed by EDC, to be repaid within one year. - Eligible companies could obtain up to $12.5 million through these two lending streams. - Applications must be made and can only be adjudicated through the existing bank or other authorized financial institution with whom the applicant has an existing banking relationship with. - This support is available until June 2021.
+Link to government site for Guarantee Program

 - Mid-Market Businesses - The Government announced that the BCAP has been expanded to support midmarket businesses with loans of up to $60 million per company and guarantees of up to $80 million.
 Through the BCAP, Export Development Canada (EDC) and the Business Development Bank of Canada (BDC) will work with private sector lenders to support access to capital for Canadian businesses in all sectors and regions.